Replica Symmetry Breaking in Short-Range Spin Glasses: Theoretical Foundations and Numerical Evidences: The Infinite Volume Pure States

 where $\lan \cdot \ran_{B-G}$ is the infinite volume limit of the Boltzmann-Gibbs probability distribution defined for finite volume, and $\alpha$ labels the extremal DLR states.
 The sum must be replaced by an integral if the DLR states are not a numerable set\footnote{This happens when a continuous symmetry group is broken.
 The most familiar example is the Heisenberg ferromagnet, where the DLR states are labeled by an unit vector, giving the direction where the spontaneous magnetization points.}.
 Of course we are assuming the far from evident existence of $\lan \cdot \ran_{B-G}$.

 The proofs which are needed are very simple\footnote{The only delicate point is to prove the clustering property for pure states.} if one uses the appropriate mathematical setting \cite{KASTLE}.
-Hard problems start when one has to show that this construction is not empty, i.e. when one has to prove that local equilibrium states do exist for the infinite system.
-The simplest way to do that is to consider a finite volume system and to show that the infinite volume limit of the Boltzmann-Gibbs probability exists.
+Hard problems start when one has to show that this construction is not empty, i.e., when one has to prove that local equilibrium states do exist directly for the the actual infinite system without obtaining it as a limit of finite volume measures \footnote{We do not want to arise the point that an actual infinite random system quite likely does not make sense from Brower's constructivistic point of view.}.

+The simplest way to define something in the infinite volume limit is to consider a finite volume system and to show that the infinite volume limit of the Boltzmann-Gibbs probability exists.
 In this construction there is the freedom to chose the boundary conditions of the system, that could lead to different local equilibrium states.
-If the boundary conditions are chosen in an appropriate way (e.g. all spins up in a ferromagnet) one obtains a pure state.
-Unfortunately such a procedure can be carried out only in a very few cases: in general when the volume goes to infinity the Boltzmann-Gibbs probability does not have a limit, contrary to what we could naively think (we give a simple example of such a system in section (\ref{SS-NAIVE})).
+If the boundary conditions are chosen in an appropriate way (e.g., all spins up in a ferromagnet) one obtains a pure state.
+Unfortunately such a procedure can be carried out only in a very few cases: in general when the volume goes to infinity the Boltzmann-Gibbs probability does not have a limit, at the opposite of what we could naively think (we give a simple example of such a system in section~\ref{SS-NAIVE}).

 The proof of the existence of the free energy density in the infinite volume limit for short range lattice systems is quite simple in the case of non random systems and not too complex for disordered systems.
 The crucial point in the proof is that we can modify the total Hamiltonian without changing the free energy density by adding a contribution which diverges with the volume, but diverges with a slower rate than the volume itself.
 It is intuitive that in the infinite volume limit the free energy density cannot depend by any boundary effect (the surface to volume ratio goes to zero).
 On the contrary when we try to control the expectation values over the probability distribution we find that a change in total Hamiltonian of a quantity of order $1$ may completely change the result.